N0mena/N0mena/README.md

 * an accountant-fincance student
 * an IT student
-* Aspiring to become a Business Systems Analyst
+* Aspiring to become a Financial Data Analyst

 Follow me : www.linkedin.com/in/alida-randrianatoandro